The buyers guide to paddle wheel flow meters

 - Can measure flow in either direction

 That said, the disadvantages are minimal compared to the advantages afforded by paddle wheel flow meters and should not discourage your decision-making process.
-For any concerns regarding the above, the team at BM Engineering Supplies will be only too happy to advise you on best practices and whether this type of flow meter si the best choice for your application or not.
+For any concerns regarding the above, the team at BM Engineering Supplies will be only too happy to advise you on best practices and whether this type of liquid flow measurement device is the best choice for your application or not.

 Paddle wheel flow meters from BM Engineering Supplies

-Here at BM Engineering Supplies can provide your business with paddle wheel flow meters from industry-leading manufacturers, Bürkert.
+Here at BM Engineering Supplies, we can provide your business with paddle wheel flow meters and flow switches from industry-leading manufacturers, Bürkert.
 For use with clear, neutral and aggressive liquids, the two primary paddle wheel flow sensor models that we offer our Scottish customers are Bürket’s Type 8030 and Type 8032 flow meters.